 Historical background

-Cirella, as the locals call it, is now a ghost town, with its forgotten lanes and cliffy, melancholy houses.
-An unreal-looking place, of which time itself seems to have lost memory.
-Yet the village, until a few centuries ago, represented an important military stronghold.
-Perched on a hill, it stood to protect the coast against incursions from the sea.
-Even today it retains the semblance of the fierce and unconquerable town, in the Norman-Byzantine style, that it once was.
+Ancient Cerillae, today Old Cirella, as the locals call it, is now a ghost town with bumpy lanes and precipitous houses.
+It is an otherworldly place, seemingly forgotten by time itself.
+Yet until a few centuries ago, it represented an important military stronghold, perched on a hill to protect the coast against incursions from the sea.
+Even today, it retains the semblance of the proud, impregnable centre it once was.

 The earliest settlements of Cirella date to ancient times.
 The area was inhabited since the Upper Paleolithic, as evidenced by some archaeological findings.
-Here lived the Ausonians and then the Phocians, who arrived there after their homeland was conquered by the Persian armies of Cyrus the Great1.
+Here lived the Ausones and then the Phocians, who settled in Calabria after their homeland was conquered by the Persian armies of Cyrus the Great1.
 It is Pliny the Elder who tells of a Portus Parthenius Phocensium in the area2.

 “[…] nunc sese ostendere miles Leucosiae e scopulis, nunc, quem Picentia Paesto misit et exhaustae mox Poeno Marte Cerillae”